Newsom punches back at California's critics and Trump in his final State of the State speech

 SACRAMENTO, Calif.
-(AP) — California Gov. Gavin Newsom said the state must stand up to Republican President Donald Trump 's “assault on our values,” warning in his final State of the State address Thursday that democracy is at stake.
+(AP) — California Gov. Gavin Newsom said the state must stand up to Republican President Donald Trump ’s “assault on our values,” using his final State of the State address Thursday to contrast his state as a bulwark against what he called a chaotic federal government.

-The Democrat, who is eyeing a 2028 presidential run, used the speech to defend his record as he nears the end of eight years leading the nation’s most populous state.
-He highlighted California’s work on homelessness, climate policy, crime and health care costs, noting the state has sued the Trump administration more than 50 times since the president returned to office.
+The Democrat, who is eyeing a 2028 presidential run, defended his record as he nears the end of eight years leading the nation’s most populous state.
+He highlighted California’s work on homelessness, climate policy, crime and health care costs, saying he’s committed to tackling the state’s thorniest issues even without a stable partner in Washington.

 “The federal government, respectfully, it’s unrecognizable, protecting the powerful at the expense of the vulnerable," Newsom said, accusing the Trump administration of governing through fear.
 He criticized what he called a “carnival of chaos,” pointing to National Guard deployments to Democratic-led cities, disputes over food aid, and cuts to medical research.

-Newsom said California, by contrast, should serve as a national model as it defends its policies from what he called federal overreach.
-He spoke for more than an hour to lawmakers in Sacramento, wearing a blue suit and often drawing applause from Democrats.
+Newsom said California should serve as a national model as it defends its policies from what he called federal overreach, noting the state has sued the Trump administration more than 50 times.
+He spoke for more than an hour to lawmakers in Sacramento, often drawing applause from Democrats.
 He did not spend much time on immigration, an area where he has sharply criticized Trump.

 Republicans remained largely silent during the speech and argued afterward that Newsom has not done enough to address high electricity and gas prices.